lavadiablo/docker-xwiki/README.md

 This xwiki image is working with the postgres.

-start.sh can be found in https://github.com/lavadiablo/docker-xwiki/blob/master/start.sh
+docker-compose.yml can be found in https://github.com/lavadiablo/docker-xwiki/blob/master/docker-compose.yml

-You may need extra configuration in start.sh to change volume and port settings.
+1. execute "docker pull postgres:latest"

-1. docker pull postgres:latest
+2. execute "docker pull lavadiablo\docker-xwiki:latest"
-2. docker pull lavadiablo\docker-xwiki
+3. modify the docker-compose.yml for your setting
-3. ./start.sh
+4. execute "docker-compose up -d"